Quansight-Labs/free-threaded-compatibility/docs/faq.md

 build, even if you have a compiler environment properly set up, the `argon2-cffi-bindings` build will fail.

-For now, we do not recomment trying to install jupyterlab into an environment managed by a free-threaded Python interpreter.
+For now, we do not recommend trying to install jupyterlab into an environment managed by a free-threaded Python interpreter.
 Instead, we suggest installing a free-threaded Python kernel into a jupyterlab installation managed by a GIL-enabled python interpreter.
 See [our instructions](installing_cpython.md#installing-a-jupyter-kernel) for installing a free-threaded Jupyter kernel for more details.

-It is also possible to launch jupyterlab on the free-threaded build, [see this issue](https://github.com/jupyterlab/jupyterlab/issues/16915#issuecomment-2810114545) for more details.
+That said, it *is* possible to install `jupyter` into a free-threaded Python environment launch jupyterlab on the free-threaded build, [see this issue](https://github.com/jupyterlab/jupyterlab/issues/16915#issuecomment-2810114545) for more details.